 What is alpha thalassemia?

 Thalassemia is an inherited disorder that affects the production of normal hemoglobin (a type of protein in red blood cells that carries oxygen to the tissues of the body).
 Thalassemia includes a number of different forms of anemia.
-The severity and type of anemia depends on the number of genes that are affected.
+The severity and type of anemia depend on the number of genes that are affected.

 What causes alpha thalassemia?